Key Takeaways on influencer marketing strategy

 For practical implementation, brands can track these metrics using specific tools and techniques such as:

-• Influencer marketing platform: Platforms give you advanced reports of your influencer marketing campaign.
+- Influencer marketing platform: Platforms give you advanced reports of your influencer marketing campaign.
 Why spend hours creating spreadsheets when a platform can automatically collect key data, such as insights on engagement rates, audience reach, and post counts?
-Check out Kolsquare's campaign reports here!
+Check out Kolsquare's influencer campaign reporting here!

 How to build long-term relationships with social media influencers